How to Avoid Jail Time for a 3rd DUI Michigan

 - Can my OWI charge be reduced to careless driving or reckless driving, to avoid the harsh impact of a 3rd DUI sentence and conviction?

-If a third offense OWI goes on your record, the shortest time of total driver license revocation is 1 year.
+If a third offense OWI goes on your record, the shortest time of total driver license suspension is 1 year.
 For example, for any 3rd offender who has had a prior OWI revocation of his or her driver’s license within the prior 7 years faces an unavoidable 5-year total loss of the ability to reinstate Michigan driving privileges.
+That is another way of saying you can’t legally drive in Michigan for 5 years.
+Don’t attempt driving on a suspended licenser – a second arrest will spell big trouble for your future plans.

 How much Jail Time for 3rd DUI?
 With some judges, our experienced OWI attorneys may be able to craft a probated sentence alternative that can eliminate even the minimum jail time for 3rd DUI, which is 30 days.

-Fighting an OUIL 3rd offense Michigan.
+ting an OUIL 3rd offense Michigan.
 Such naïve questions show the complete lack of the serious threat a felony DUI 3rd offense poses to a person’s life, as he or she knows it.
-The operative word here is “felony” because every 3rd offense DUI is a felony if that person has two prior drunk driving convictions in his or her lifetime.
+The operative word here is “felony” because every 3rd offense DUI is a felony if that person has two prior drunk driving convictions in his or her lifetime in any state.
 Michigan DUI laws were changed over 20 years ago to no longer have a “look-back” period, such as being within 10 years or 15 years.

 Michigan’s legislators did consider differences between repeat offenders who had more than one OWI conviction in close succession to each other.
 Those who get all three convictions within 10 years will have a tougher time obtaining a favorable negotiated plea and an earlier restoration of driving privileges than a person who had three convictions spread out over a 25-year period.